bitcoin-unlimited/BUwiki/delegated_payment_protocol.md

 All message signatures sign the URI form of the message without the "sig" parameter.
 Intents do not appear to specify an ordering to the extra data (the parameters, using "putExtra").
 To create an unambiguous conversion, we define that the URI form *MUST* sort these parameters alphanumerically by key and *MUST NOT* repeat any keys.

 This policy MUST be applied to other message formats, to keep the processing uniform across envelopes.
-This means that the parameters in received URLs may need to be reordered before the signature check.
+This means that the parameters in received URLs may need to be reordered before the signature check, and the "sig" parameter needs to be removed, along with its linking "&".
+The URL get is *NOT REQUIRED* to properly sort these parameters!

+The signature is transmitted in the standard bitcoin signature encoding, which is a 64 character format beyond the scope of this document (see EncodeBase64() or use libbitcoincashkotlin.Codec.encode64).

 ### Registration